-- 21.1 Following its screening and categorization of the Project, the Bank conducts environmental and social due diligence, as an integral element of the preparation of its financing and assessment of the Project, in a manner that is: (a) appropriate to the nature and scale of the Project; and (b) proportional to the level of the Project's potential environmental and social risks and impacts.
-This due diligence informs the Bank's decision as to whether to finance the Project and, if so, how the Client is required to address these risks and impacts in the planning and implementation of the Project. - 21.2 The Bank's due diligence may involve both site visits and desk reviews, which may be supplemented by the use of independent consultants. - 21.3 The Client is responsible for ensuring that all relevant information is provided in a timely manner to the Bank so that the Bank can fulfill its responsibility to undertake environmental and social due diligence in accordance with the ESP. - 22.
-Scope of the Bank's Due Diligence.
-As part of its due diligence, the Bank assesses whether the Project presents reputational risks to the Bank.
-It also reviews the Client's environmental and social assessment and documentation in order to determine the extent to which: - 22.1 All key potential environmental and social risks and impacts of the Project, including those relating to climate change, gender and disability, have been identified: - 22.2 Effective measures to avoid, minimize, mitigate, offset or compensate for the adverse impacts are incorporated into the Project's design and ESMP or ESMPF, or other Bank-approved documentation (as applicable); - 22.3 The Client understands the requirements of the ESP and applicable ESSs and has the necessary commitment, track record and capacity, or has made arrangements to strengthen its capacity (including the engagement of suitably qualified and experienced environmental and social experts, as needed), to manage the Project's environmental and social risks and impacts adequately.
-In this regard, the Bank reviews the Client's past performance in relation to environmental and social risk management; - The role of third parties is appropriately defined in the ESMP or ESMPF or other Bank-approved documentation; - 22.5 Consultations with affected people are conducted in accordance with requirements of the ESP and applicable ESSs; - 22.6 The Project can be implemented in accordance with the ESP, ESSs and ESEL; - 22.7 The costs and responsibilities for mitigation and monitoring measures have been adequately articulated; and

-- The timing of mitigation and monitoring activities in the schedule for implementation of the Project is appropriate. - 23.
+- 23.1 All key potential environmental and social risks and impacts of the Project, including those relating to climate change, gender and disability, have been identified; - 23.2 Effective measures to avoid, minimize, mitigate, offset or compensate for the adverse impacts are incorporated into the Project's design and ESMP or ESMPF, or other Bank-approved documentation (as applicable); - 23.3 The Client understands the requirements of the ESP and applicable ESSs and has the necessary commitment, track record and capacity, or has made arrangements to strengthen its capacity (including the engagement of suitably qualified and experienced environmental and social experts, as needed), to manage the Project's environmental and social risks and impacts adequately.
+In this regard, the Bank reviews the Client's past performance in relation to environmental and social risk management; - 23.4 The role of third parties is appropriately defined in the ESMP or ESMPF or other Bank-approved documentation; - 23.5 Consultations with affected people are conducted in accordance with requirements of the ESP and applicable ESSs; - 23.6 The Project can be implemented in accordance with the ESP, ESSs and ESEL; - 23.7 The costs and responsibilities for mitigation and monitoring measures have been adequately articulated; and - 23.8 The timing of mitigation and monitoring activities in the schedule for implementation of the Project is appropriate. - 24.
 Independent Consultants for Due Diligence.
 The Bank may retain, or require the Client to retain, independent consultants to assist in its due diligence.

-24. Review of Information.
+25. Review of Information.

-- 24.1 The Bank recognizes that Projects may have different levels of information regarding the environmental and social risks and impacts available at the time the Bank carries out its due diligence. - 24.2 In such circumstances, as part of its due diligence, the Bank assesses the risks and impacts of the proposed Project based on the information that is available to it, together with an assessment of: (a) the risks and impacts inherent in projects of the type proposed for financing and the specific context in which the proposed Project will be developed and implemented; and (b) the capacity and commitment of the Client to develop and implement the Project in accordance with the ESP and applicable ESSs. - 24.3 The Bank assesses the significance of the gaps in information, and the potential risk this may present to achieving the objectives of the ESP and applicable ESSs. - 24.4 The Bank reflects this assessment in the Project documents at the time the proposed financing is submitted for approval.
+- 25.1 The Bank recognizes that Projects may have different levels of information regarding the environmental and social risks and impacts available at the time the Bank carries out its due diligence. - 25.2 In such circumstances, as part of its due diligence, the Bank assesses the risks and impacts of the proposed Project based on the information that is available to it, together with an assessment of: (a) the risks and impacts inherent in projects of the type proposed for financing and the specific context in which the proposed Project will be developed and implemented; and (b) the capacity and commitment of the Client to develop and implement the Project in accordance with the ESP and applicable ESSs. - 25.3 The Bank assesses the significance of the gaps in information, and the potential risk this may present to achieving the objectives of the ESP and applicable ESSs.

+25.4 The Bank reflects this assessment in the Project documents at the time the proposed financing is submitted for approval.

-25. Supplemental Information and Measures Required of the Client.
+26. Supplemental Information and Measures Required of the Client.